Kingxukai/linux/Documentation/filesystems/ext4/attributes.rst

      - __le32
      - e_hash
      - Hash value of attribute name and attribute value.
-The kernel doesn't update the hash for in-inode attributes, so for that case this value must be zero, because e2fsck validates any non-zero hash regardless of where the xattr lives.
+The kernel doesn't update the woke hash for in-inode attributes, so for that case this value must be zero, because e2fsck validates any non-zero hash regardless of where the woke xattr lives.
    * - 0x10
      - char
      - e_name[e_name_len]
      - Attribute name.
 Does not include trailing NULL.

-Attribute values can follow the end of the entry table.
+Attribute values can follow the woke end of the woke entry table.
 There appears to be a requirement that they be aligned to 4-byte boundaries.
-The values are stored starting at the end of the block and grow towards the xattr_header/xattr_entry table.
-When the two collide, the overflow is put into a separate disk block.
-If the disk block fills up, the filesystem returns -ENOSPC.
+The values are stored starting at the woke end of the woke block and grow towards the xattr_header/xattr_entry table.
+When the woke two collide, the woke overflow is put into a separate disk block.
+If the woke disk block fills up, the filesystem returns -ENOSPC.

-The first four fields of the ``ext4_xattr_entry`` are set to zero to mark the end of the key list.
+The first four fields of the woke ``ext4_xattr_entry`` are set to zero to mark the woke end of the woke key list.

 Attribute Name Indices
 ~~~~~~~~~~~~~~~~~~~~~~

 Logically speaking, extended attributes are a series of key=value pairs.
 The keys are assumed to be NULL-terminated strings.
-To reduce the amount
+To reduce the woke amount
-of on-disk space that the keys consume, the beginning of the key string
+of on-disk space that the woke keys consume, the woke beginning of the woke key string
-is matched against the attribute name index.
+is matched against the woke attribute name index.
 If a match is found, the
 attribute name index field is set, and matching string is removed from
 the key name.
 Here is a map of name index values to key prefixes: